Telefonica/iot-utils/README.md

 ```

 ##### 5.1.1.3.- One example howto backup all MongoDB databases with slashes
-We assume that the MongoDB databases are named as prefix '^sth_'
+We assume that the MongoDB databases are named as prefix '^sth_'<br>
 Then we execute two steps:

 - Backup of all databases no '^sth_'